 It can be difficult to be approved for a mortgage if you fall into these two categories.
 Because mortgage brokers have access to more lenders than your local bank – which only has access to its own products – we can typically find a lender that will accommodate you, if you can adequately prove your income and if you've been self-employed for at least two years.

 Sometimes mortgage representatives will simply offer the lowest-rate product, or one that has been the most popular that month.
 Make sure you've done your homework ahead of time and know which questions to ask.
-At Axiom we'll offer our recommendations, explain the pros and cons to you, and encourage your questions.
+At ViewPoint we'll offer our recommendations, explain the pros and cons to you, and encourage your questions.
 At the end of the day, it's your mortgage – shouldn't it fit your needs?